Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

+11 variables (FISCED to WEALTH), $\Pi_j = 0$, for any $\nu = 1, 2, 3$, i.e., they are never selected by the baseline algorithm.

 We comment on some of the variable selection results.
-Several variables in the data concern the socioeconomic status of students' family, including the parents' occupational statuses (FISEIO, MISEIO), cultural possessions at home (CULTPO; e.g., books), parents' education levels (FISCED, MISCED), home educational resources (HEDRES), and family wealth (WEALTH), where FISEIO, MISEIO, FISCED, and MISCED are ordinal variables, and HEDRES, CULTPO and WEALTH are continuous variables.
+Several variables in the data concern the socioeconomic status of students' families, including the parents' occupational statuses (FISEIO, MISEIO), cultural possessions at home (CULTPO; e.g., books), parents' education levels (FISCED, MISCED), home educational resources (HEDRES), and family wealth (WEALTH), where FISEIO, MISEIO, FISCED, and MISCED are ordinal variables, and HEDRES, CULTPO and WEALTH are continuous variables.
 These variables are positively correlated with each other {(correlations/polyserial correlations between 0.22 and 0.69)}.
-It is interesting that parents' occupational statuses and cultural possessions seem to be important in explaining students' performance in science (statistically significant and selected when $\nu = 1$), where the higher occupational status of father/mother or the more cultural possessions is associated with better science performance, given the rest of the variables.
-HEDRES seems to be a weak predictor, as it is only selected when $\nu = 3$ and is not statistically significant.
+It is interesting that parents' occupational statuses, cultural possessions, and home educational resources seem to be important in explaining students' performance in science (statistically significant and selected when {$\nu \leq 2$}). {Given the rest of the variables, it is found that the higher occupational status of the father/mother or the more cultural possessions is associated with better science performance.
+However, HEDRES has a negative coefficient, which seems to be counter-intuitive and is worth further investigation. }

 On the other hand, parents' education levels and family wealth seem to be less important (statistically insignificant and not selected even when $\nu = 3$).
 These results may be interpreted by a hypothetical mediation model as shown in Figure~\ref{fig:path}, which remains to be validated using additional data and statistical path analysis.
-That is, WEALTH naturally has direct effects on CULTPO and HEDRES which may have direct effects on students' science achievement.
-Moreover, FISCED and MISCED natually have a direct effect on FISEIO and MISEIO, respectively, and also possibly have direct effects on CULTPO, HEDRES and WEALTH.
-However, there may not be direct paths from WEALTH, FISCED or MISCED to students' science achievement.
-Students' science achievement may be largely influenced by the genetic factors (e.g., intelligence) and environmental factors (e.g., education resources inside and outside home).
-It is possible that FISEIO, MISEIO, CULTPO, HEDRES and the other variables in the current analysis have provided good proxies to these genetic and environmental factors.
-Given these variables, FISCED, MISCED and WEALTH tend to be conditionally independent of students' science achievement.
+That is, WEALTH naturally has direct effects on CULTPO and HEDRES, which may have direct effects on students' science achievement.

+Moreover, FISCED and MISCED naturally have a direct effect on FISEIO and MISEIO, respectively, and also possibly have direct effects on CULTPO, HEDRES, and WEALTH.
+However, there may not be direct paths from WEALTH, FISCED or MISCED

+to students' science achievement.
+Students' science achievement may be largely influenced by genetic factors (e.g., intelligence) and environmental factors (e.g., education resources inside and outside home).